 Mount Carmel real estate is some of the most expensive in South Carolina, although Mount Carmel house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Mount Carmel is generally considered to be a blue-collar town.
-35.85% of the Mount Carmel workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Mount Carmel is a blue-collar town, with 35.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mount Carmel is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Mount Carmel who work in office and administrative support (24.53%), teaching (15.09%), and maintenance occupations (8.18%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Mount Carmel has relatively fewer families with younger children, and/or college students.
 Combined, this makes Mount Carmel a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Mount Carmel does not have a public transit system used by locals to get to and from work.
+Mount Carmel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mount Carmel in 2022 was $26,202, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,808 for a family of four.
 However, Mount Carmel contains both very wealthy and poor people as well.